caaatisgood/metabase-school/README.md

 NEXT_PUBLIC_METABASE_API_HOST=<YOUR_METABASE_API_HOST>
 ```
 - Visit your Netlify app
-- Login with the exact credential you used for your Metabase, and you're go to go!
+- Login with the exact credential you used for your Metabase, and you're good to go!

 ### Not to self-host